frovedis/frovedis/doc/manual/python/ml/fpgrowth.md

 The 'encode_logic' file is created only when 'encode_string_input = True' while training.
 Other directories are created according to number of rules created which were constructed during training.
-Each rule based directory contains information about antecedent, consequent, confidence, lift, support, convition.
+Each rule based directory contains information about antecedent, consequent, confidence, lift, support, conviction.

 For loading the already saved rules, following should be done: